NASA scraps all-female spacewalk because spacesuit in wrong size

 NASA spokeswoman Stephanie Schierholz told NBC News there are two medium-sized hard upper torso components of the spacesuit on the station, but one of them is a spare that would need additional work to be configured for use.

+"To clarify, we have more than 1 medium size spacesuit torso aboard, but to stay on schedule with @Space_Station upgrades, it’s safer & faster to change spacewalker assignments than reconfigure spacesuits," the tweet said.

-She says McClain trained in both a large suit and a medium suit on the ground, but sizing needs of crew members may change when they are on orbit.
+She said McClain trained in both a large suit and a medium suit on the ground, but sizing needs of crew members may change when they are in orbit.

 The all-female spacewalk was supposed to feature McClain and Koch in space, aided on the ground by flight directors Mary Lawrence and Kristen Facciol at NASA's Mission Control at the Johnson Space Center in Houston.